BlaineAndersonDev/skyward-therapies/readme.md

 # CRAE + Axios
   * Upon finishing this guide, you'll have a fully functional CRUD App (Create-Read-Update-Delete).
   * Forewarning: We will be adding in each type of CRUD functionality a single piece at a time.
 This means we will be revisiting the same files multiple times.
 Make sure to double check what file to add code, and where exactly to add the code.
-  * *Optionally, you may skip to step ______ to get the completed code all at once, paste it in, then follow along the tutorial to understand whats going on.*
+It is not recommended to skip any steps!
   * **Step 1:** Setup Router(s) & Re-Setup GET (Read)
   * **Step 2:** Setup POST (Create)
   * **Step 3:** Setup PUT (Update)